 “She struggled to keep track of all the rules,” Carr wrote.
 “There were rules governing how she talked.
 She had to say thank you constantly, including when she was given the ‘opportunity’ – as the school handbook put it – to answer questions in class.
 “Duskin had to communicate using ‘scholar talk,’ which the school defined as complete, grammatical sentences with conventional vocabulary.
 When students lapsed, they were corrected by a teacher and asked to repeat the amended statement.”

 Why is it an important example?
 As Duskin explained in Carr’s article: “It felt like I was in elementary school.”
 In this case, “it’s not personal, just business” won’t get you far.
 Staff are human and bound to take things to heart – they just won’t tell you about it.
 CV-Library research

 , however, concluded some bosses weren’t taking the consequences of workplace rules into account.
 It turns out 22.5 per cent of workers – some 1,000 took part in the study – feel they can’t be trusted as a result of overzealous policies.
 It also seems to incite rebellion, with 57.2 per cent disobeying rules they deem silly.
 Arguably of more importance, however, was that the company managed to file the most ridiculous workplace rules cited by staff into four specific categories.
 (1) Time is constantly ticking

 “If you’re two minutes late in one business you’ll have your pay docked by 15 minutes, and in another you aren’t allowed to travel further than 20 metres away from the building in case you’re back late,” the CV-Library explained of its findings.
-It even found that time frames had been placed on toilet breaks.

 , which suggested Norwegian insurance company DNB had installed an alarm system in toilets that alerted managers if an employee spent too much time there.
 Staff were allowed eight minutes of toilet time per day before the siren went off.
 (2) What to do when it comes to dress code

 “Some respondents claimed they had to wear particular coloured clothes to match the business,” it said.
 “Women weren’t allowed to wear trousers, and one individual even said they were sent home for not dressing down.”
 The latter sounds familiar, though its more a case of being sent home for not wearing heels

 .
 It spurred on a petition to ban employers from forcing women into heels.
 But the government stressed that current laws were already “adequate” enough when it came to gender-based discrimination.